-(b) For the 2013-14 and 2014-15 school years, the superintendent shall allocate general apportionment funding to school districts as provided in the funding formulas and salary schedules in sections 502 and 503 of this act, excluding (c) of this subsection.

-(c) From July 1, 2013 to August 31, 2013, the superintendent shall allocate general apportionment funding to school districts programs as provided in sections 502 and 503, chapter 50, Laws of 2011 1st sp. sess., as amended through sections 502 and 503 of the 2013 omnibus supplemental operating appropriations act.

-(d) The enrollment of any district shall be the annual average number of full-time equivalent students and part-time students as provided in RCW 28A.150.350, enrolled on the fourth day of school in September and on the first school day of each month October through June, including students who are in attendance pursuant to RCW 28A.335.160 and 28A.225.250 who do not reside within the servicing school district.
-Any school district concluding its basic education program in May must report the enrollment of the last school day held in May in lieu of a June enrollment.

-(2) CERTIFICATED INSTRUCTIONAL STAFF ALLOCATIONS

-Allocations for certificated instructional staff salaries for the 2013-14 and 2014-15 school years are determined using formula-generated staff units calculated pursuant to this subsection.

-(a) Certificated instructional staff units, as defined in RCW 28A.150.410, shall be allocated to reflect the minimum class size allocations, requirements, and school prototypes assumptions as provided in RCW 28A.150.260.
-The superintendent shall make allocations to school districts based on the district's annual average full-time equivalent student enrollment in each grade.

-(b) Additional certificated instructional staff units provided in this subsection (2) that exceed the minimum requirements in RCW 28A.150.260 are enhancements outside the program of basic education, except as otherwise provided in this section.

-(c)(i) The superintendent shall base allocations for each level of prototypical school on the following regular education average class size of full-time equivalent students per teacher, except as provided in (c)(ii) of this subsection:
+- (b) For the 2013-14 and 2014-15 school years, the superintendent shall allocate general apportionment funding to school districts as provided in the funding formulas and salary schedules in sections 502 and 503 of this act, excluding (c) of this subsection. - (c) From July 1, 2013 to August 31, 2013, the superintendent shall allocate general apportionment funding to school districts programs as provided in sections 502 and 503, chapter 50, Laws of 2011 1st sp. sess., as amended through sections 502 and 503 of the 2013 omnibus supplemental operating appropriations act. - (d) The enrollment of any district shall be the annual average number of full-time equivalent students and part-time students as provided in RCW 28A.150.350, enrolled on the fourth day of school in September and on the first school day of each month October through June, including students who are in attendance pursuant to RCW 28A.335.160 and 28A.225.250 who do not reside within the servicing school district.
+Any school district concluding its basic education program in May must report the enrollment of the last school day held in May in lieu of a June enrollment. - (2) CERTIFICATED INSTRUCTIONAL STAFF ALLOCATIONS - Allocations for certificated instructional staff salaries for the 2013-14 and 2014-15 school years are determined using formula-generated staff units calculated pursuant to this subsection. - (a) Certificated instructional staff units, as defined in RCW 28A.150.410, shall be allocated to reflect the minimum class size allocations, requirements, and school prototypes assumptions as provided in RCW 28A.150.260.
+The superintendent shall make allocations to school districts based on the district's annual average full-time equivalent student enrollment in each grade. - (b) Additional certificated instructional staff units provided in this subsection (2) that exceed the minimum requirements in RCW 28A.150.260 are enhancements outside the program of basic education, except as otherwise provided in this section. - 33 (c)(i) The superintendent shall base allocations for each level of 34 prototypical school on the following regular education average class 35 size of full-time equivalent students per teacher, except as provided 36 in (c)(ii) of this subsection:

+General education class size:

-Grade RCW 28A.150.260 2013-14 2014-15
+3 Grade RCW 28A.150.260 2013-14 2014-15

+4 School Year School Year

-Grades K-3 School Year 23.50 School Year 23.50
+5 Grades K-3 23.50 23.50

-Grade 4 27.00 27.00
+6 Grade 4 27.00 27.00

-Grades 5-6 27.00 27.00
+7 Grades 5-6 27.00 27.00

-Grades 7-8 28.53 28.53
+8 Grades 7-8 28.53 28.53

-Grades 9-12 28.74 28.74
+9 Grades 9-12 28.74 28.74